 Engineer Guido Cattaneo and by Comander Mario Giorgini were tasked with the design of the prototypes.
 They came up with two prototypes, the Motoscafo d’Assalto (M.A.) and the Motoscafo Avio Trasportato (M.A.T.), an airborne prototype.
 The prototypes were made of wood and canvas with a small, bow-mounted, impact-fused explosive charge.

-These developments made Admiral Cavagnari, the Chief of Staff of the Regia Marina decide to approve the foundation of the 1° Gruppo Sommergibilli.
-This unit became the new base for the ideas of Major Ing.
-Teseo Tesei, Major Ing.
-Elios Toschi and Admiral Aimone Savoia D’aosta.
+This unit becomes the new base for the ideas of Capitano del Genio Navale Teseo Tesei, Capitano del Genio Navale Elios Toschi and Admiral Aimone Savoia D’aosta.
 For a brief period of time, they had enough funding to optimize their design for what become known as the Siluro a Lenta Corsa (SLC), or Slow Moving Torpedo.
 The unit also came up with the Motoscafi da Turismo Modificati, or modified tourist motorboat.
 This boat was based on the prototypes of the Motoscafo d’Assalto (M.A.) a few years earlier.
 The boat was commonly known as Barchino Esplosivi, explosive boat or simply barchino.

-However, by the end of 1936 the military tension between the Italians and British relaxed a bit and the funding for the 1° Gruppo Sommergibilli was again limited by the Regia Marina.
-First the Siluro a Lenta Corsa program was put on hold, shortly afterwards followed by Motoscafo d’Assalto program.
-It was not until the end of 1938, when international relations started to worsen up again before the unit received enough funding to start developing both programs again.
-In September 1939, the unit was renamed to 1° Flottiglia MAS.
-Capitano di Fregata Paolo Aloisi became the new commander of the unit.
-He was tasked was to continue training the unit and prepare for future actions.
+In 1939, training is transferred to the secluded Bocca di Serchio.
+However, by the end of 1936 the military tension between the Italians and British relaxes a bit and the funding for the 1° Gruppo Sommergibilli is again limited by the Regia Marina.
+First the Siluro a Lenta Corsa program is put on hold, shortly afterwards followed by Motoscafo d’Assalto program.

 World War 2 broke and Italy entered the war the unit was not fully prepared for their task.
 In June 1940 when Italy joined Germany in the attack on France the unit had eleven Siluro a Lenta Corsa’s and the submarine Iride for transport of these vessels.
 Besides that, it had seven Motoscafo Turismo’s for surface assaults.

-On February 24th, 1940, Paolo Aloisi is replaced by Mario Giorgini as commander of the 1° Flottiglia MAS, the special operations unit of the Regia Marina.
-While Aloisi is recognised for his technical knowledge, Giorgini earns distinction for his organisational skills.
 Giorgini selects submarines as the optimal method for deploying Siluro a Lenta Corsa manned torpedoes near enemy ports.
 In May 1940, he arranges and supervises the first tests involving submarine transport and release of these torpedoes.
 The submarine Ametista serves as the Siluro a Lenta Corsa carrier, and the obsolete cruiser Quarto, anchored at La Spezia, acts as the target.
 Giorgini is joined by Teseo Tesei, Elios Toschi, Junio Valerio Borghese, and Gino Birindelli aboard Ametista.
 During the exercise, three Siluro a Lenta Corsa’s are launched, with one successfully reaching Quarto undetected and attaching a dummy charge to its hull, demonstrating the Siluro a Lenta Corsa’s effectiveness.
 Following this, Supermarina assigns three submarines, Iride, Gondar, and Scirè, to the 1° Flottiglia MAS.

 In July 1940, Admiral Raffaele de Courten instructs Giorgini to select his four best crews for an assault on the capital ships of the Mediterranean Fleet in Alexandria.
 Although Giorgini protests that his teams are not yet adequately prepared, he proceeds with the mission.
-The operation, codenamed G.A.1, ends in failure when, on August 22nd, 1940, the submarine Iride is sunk by British torpedo bombers in the Gulf of Bomba as it prepares to depart.
+The operation, codenamed Operazione Golfo di Alessandria 1, ends in failure when, on August 22nd, 1940, the submarine Iride is sunk by British torpedo bombers in the Gulf of Bomba as it prepares to depart.
 Giorgini, aboard Iride at the time, narrowly escapes alongside the Siluro a Lenta Corsa operators, but most of the submarine’s crew are killed.
-The SLC operators, including Tesei, Toschi, Luigi Durand de la Penne, and Birindelli, manage to rescue several survivors from within the wrecked submarine.
+The Siluro a Lenta Corsa operators, including Tesei, Toschi, Luigi Durand de la Penne, and Birindelli, manage to rescue several survivors from within the wrecked submarine.

 For a short while during the end of 1940 and at the beginning of 1941 the unit is renamed to Flottiglia MAS Speciale.